‘The Walking Dead’: Jeffrey Dean Morgan Responds To ‘Racist’ Negan T-Shirt

-Jeffrey Dean Morgan, the man who plays Negan on The Walking Dead, has responded to the controversy surrounding a TWD t-shirt.
+Jeffrey Dean Morgan, the man who plays Negan on The Walking Dead, has responded to the controversy surrounding a TWD T-shirt.
 Earlier this week, it was reported that a British retail chain pulled a Negan shirt from its stores after a customer complained it was racist.
 Now, the actor has responded and what he said is causing people to react.

 On The Walking Dead, Negan is the newest villain.
 Carrying around his beloved barbed wire baseball bat nicknamed Lucille, he brutally murdered Glenn Rhee (Steven Yeun) and Abraham Ford (Michael Cudlitz).
 That caused a lot of rage from fans.
 It was not just that two fan favorite characters were killed, but some people felt it was too gory and graphic.
 Now, Negan is causing even more controversy, but this time it has nothing to do with an episode of the zombie apocalypse TV show.

-On Tuesday, Warwick Courier reported that Primark, a British discount retail chain, pulled one specific Negan t-shirt.
-It has an image of his barbed wire baseball bat, Lucille, which has blood on it.
+On Tuesday, Warwick Courier reported that Primark, a British discount retail chain, pulled one specific Negan T-shirt.
+It had an image of his barbed wire baseball bat, Lucille, which has blood on it.
 The piece of clothing also has the phrase, “eeny meeny miny moe.”
-Ian Lucraft, a shopper who noticed the t-shirt complained to Primark’s chief executive and the apparel was removed.
-The shopper felt the t-shirt was “racist” and sent a “subliminal message.”
+Ian Lucraft, a shopper who noticed the T-shirt complained to Primark’s chief executive and the apparel was removed.
+The shopper felt the T-shirt was “racist” and sent a “subliminal message.”

 “It was fantastically offensive and I can only assume that no one in the process of ordering it knew what they were doing or were aware of its subliminal messages.”